MeherRushi/egress_tcp_drop_gadget/README.md

 This program drops all the TCP packets at the tc hookpoint, given the IPv4 address.
 If not mentioned, all the packets will be dropped.

-We also track the number of the packets dropped per <desitnation IP, port number> pair
+We also track the number of the packets dropped per <target IP, port number> pair

 ## Approach

 I actually faced a little bit of an issue trying to take the IP address as a string/array or in the natural format (such as 127.0.0.1 or 2001:db8:: ), but I kept on running into marshalling errors of the parameters.

-So temporarily I thought of taking IPv4 address and port using flags --a,--b,--c,--d,--p as described in the [flag section](#flags).

 ## Future Work